cookpete/react-player/README.md

 </p>

 <p align='center'>
-  A React component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, DailyMotion and Kaltura.
+  A React component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, DailyMotion, Kaltura and Niconico.
 Not using React? <a href='#standalone-player'>No problem.</a>
 </p>

 ### Migrating to ReactPlayer `v2.0`